fediazc/fediazc.github.io/_posts/2021-07-16-creating-art-with-AI.md

 <img src="/assets/images/creating-art-with-AI-post/progress.png" width=488 height=29/>

-When you're happy with the images created, click **Runtime > Interrupt execution** on the toolbar.
+When you're happy with the images created, click **Runtime > Interrupt execution** on the menu bar.
 If you want to create a video with all the frames created by the AI, you can wait a couple more seconds.
 If not, click **Runtime > Interrupt execution** again.
 And that's it, now you can save the image(s).